 The truth of forgiveness is not a mere pardon, a blinking of the divine eye which excuses sin.
 God's forgiveness is better news than that.
 It is a taking away of the sin, so that the sinner will not want to do the evil again.
 Such forgiveness includes redemption.
 It delivers from the oppressive guilt of sin.
 "If we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness" (1 John 1:9).
-The resultant joy sets the heart singing.
-There is a karma burden that is oppressive.
-One can not deny that reality.
+The result is joy that sets the heart singing.
+There is a fated burden that is oppressive.
 There must be justice.
 Every credit entry on the books cries out to be balanced by a debit entry.
 Our bad deeds or sins do demand punishment.

-But the Bible answer to karma is that Christ has borne that punishment for the sins of the world.
+But the Bible answer to fate is that Christ has borne that punishment for the sins of the world.
 If any human being takes that punishment back upon himself he is taking something that is no longer rightfully his!
-That would be like the weary pilgrim walking on the road with a heavy burden who was offered a lift by a kind driver.
-But instead of setting his heavy burden down, the pilgrim continued to hold it.
+That would be like a hitchiker walking on the road with a heavy burden who was offered a lift by a kind driver.
+But instead of setting his backpack down, the traveler continued to hold it.
 "Take a rest.
-Set your heavy burden down," said the driver.
+Set your heavy burden down," says the driver.
 "Oh, I thought it was kindness enough for you to give me a lift; I could not expect you to carry my burden also!"